Office Timeline

 With the defeat of the British by American revolutionaries in 1783, and subsequent Peace of Paris that same year, large swaths of territory in the interior, from the Mississippi River in the West to the frontiers of the original thirteen colonies along the Appalachian Mountain range, were opened to westward expansion by the nascent democracy.

-The Northwest Territory was incorporated in 1787 and included all of present day Ohio, Indiana, Michigan, Illinois, and Wisconsin, and the Northeastern section of Minnesota.
+The Northwest Territory was incorporated in 1787 and included all of present-day Ohio, Indiana, Michigan, Illinois, and Wisconsin, and the Northeastern section of Minnesota.
 After Ohio was admitted into the Union in 1800, the remainder of the area fell under the Indiana Territory, which was further subdivided into the Michigan Territory (1805) and the Illinois Territory (1809).
 Throughout this period the treasurer oversaw the assets of the territory.
-This office continued under the Illinois Territory, and was enumerated in the original state constitution in 1818.
+This office continued under the Illinois Territory and was enumerated in the original state constitution in 1818.

 Since gaining statehood, 74 people have served as the Illinois State Treasurer…